Description of environmental sensitivities/multiple chemical sensitivities (MCS)

 - A single overwhelming exposure such as a chemical spill.

-The effects of environmental sensitivities can be overwhelming.
-Productive people may suddenly or gradually become unable to tolerate offices, homes, schools, hospitals and public places.
+The effects of MCS can be overwhelming.
+Productive people may suddenly or gradually become unable to tolerate offices, homes, schools, hospitals, and public places.
 Employers, who may or may not be aware of the problem, may refuse to make the accommodations necessary to allow people affected to continue working in safety.
 Many people with sensitivities lose their jobs if they are not provided with the accommodations they need to work productively.
 Some become homeless.
-All too often, retirement savings are depleted and debts are incurred in attempts to create safe living conditions and to fund the costs of treatment.
+All too often, retirement savings are depleted, and debts are incurred in attempts to create safe living conditions and to fund the costs of treatment.
 Treatment of these problems can be expensive and difficult to obtain, and includes avoidance of offending agents.

 The consequences of Non-Recognition

-Life for the individual suffering from environmental sensitivities becomes unbearable especially in a world that relies so heavily on chemicals and electromagnetic radiation.
+Life for the individual suffering from MCS becomes unbearable, especially in a world that relies so heavily on chemicals and electromagnetic radiation.

 Simple things that one takes for granted such as a movie or an evening at the theater, dinner with a companion or banking and shopping for essentials becomes impossible.